 Those with a full day to spare should pay a visit to the Daan Viljoen Game Reserve.
-Located 15 miles/25 kilometers from the city center, it can’t compare to the sheer size and biodiversity of Namibia’s iconic Etosha National Park; yet it also can’t be beaten for close-to-the-capital convenience.
-There are no large predators here, which means that you can safely explore on foot (via two well-marked hiking trails), on a mountain bike or in a vehicle along the park’s 4x4 route.
+Located 15 miles from the city center, it can’t compare to the sheer size and biodiversity of Namibia’s iconic Etosha National Park; yet it also can’t be beaten for close-to-the-capital convenience.
+There are no large predators here, which means that you can safely explore on foot (via two well-marked hiking trails), on a mountain bike, or in a vehicle along the park’s 4x4 route.

 Instead, the park is a haven for ungulate species, including the desert-adapted oryx, steenbok, and klipspringer; as well as better known African animals like the giraffe and zebra.
 It’s also a popular birding destination, with over 200 resident species.
 Scan the trees for endemics like the Rüppell’s parrot, and near-endemics like the Monteiro’s hornbill.
 If you feel like extending your stay, check out the Sun Karros lodge with its chalets, restaurants, and swimming pools.